coveooss/sf-case-assist-cookbook/README.md

 npm install
 ```

-- Follow the steps to setup your developement environment, for example in the [Quick Start: Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/) Trailhead project.
+- Follow the steps to set up your development environment for example in the [Quick Start: Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/) Trailhead project.
 You will:

   - Enable Dev Hub in your Trailhead Playground
   - Install Salesforce CLI